Casino zonder Nederlandse licentie: Der umfassende Guide für 2026 zu CRUKS-freien Anbietern

 Comparison of Player Protection Standards: UK vs. NL

-Requirements for Money Laundering Prevention for License Holders
+Money Laundering Prevention Requirements for License Holders

 Money laundering prevention (AML) is a critical compliance area in both jurisdictions.
-In the United Kingdom, operators must adhere to strict AML laws and report suspicious betting patterns.
+In the United Kingdom, operators must follow strict AML laws of the UK Gambling Commission and report suspicious betting patterns.
 This includes a comprehensive risk assessment to ensure measures to prevent money laundering and terrorist financing.
 Regular audits and full transparency in financial transactions are mandatory.

 Tax Aspects: Remote Gaming Duty and License Fees